 For a hopping good time for the entire family, this picturesque beach has a little something for everyone.
-For pint-sized frogs there is the Dike Rock Tide Pools that are located north of Scripps Pier.
+For pint-sized frogs, there is the Dike Rock Tide Pools that are located north of Scripps Pier.
 These tide pools are a guaranteed adventure during low tide and are filled with all kinds of magical sea creatures, including starfish, sea cucumbers, hermit crabs and the rare octopus.
 The beach itself is ideal for older frogs hoping to take advance of the many water sports available, from sea kayaking to snorkeling.
-The beach itself is a great place to sunbathe and play on the soft sand.
-Clean public showers and restrooms are on site.
+There's ample soft sand to sunbathe and play on.
+Clean public showers and restrooms are on-site.
 Nearby Kellogg Park is perfect for when you want to take a break from the sand.
-In the park there is a playground as well as a large grassy area ideal for picnics.
+In the park, there is a playground as well as a large grassy area ideal for picnics.
 A large free parking lot makes this beach a dream for families.

 Moonlight State Beach